Ainun Nishat: Non-academic work

 Besides working on various projects of the World Bank and the Asian Development Bank in Bangladesh, Malaysia and Philippines, he was a member of the panel of experts who consulted the construction of the Jamuna Bridge, the longest bridge in Bangladesh.

 He is a member of the Bangladesh National Water Council, Indo-Bangladesh Joint River Commission and Bangladesh National Agricultural Commission and the National Council on Science and Technology, and is said to have played a pivotal role in the Ganges Water Treaty Negotiations that were completed in 1996.
 He had been closely involved in the preparation of the Bangladesh National Conservation Strategy and National Environment Management Action Plan.

 Nishat has been member of the Bangladesh delegation at a number of international water resource-related conferences, including the COP 15.
+And Center for Sustainable Development - (CFSD) with Mahfuz Ullah.
 Nishat also represented Bangladesh at the United Nations Economic and Social Council in the Committee for Energy and National Resources Development, and features at the United Nations Framework Convention on Climate Change.